lightning-js/blits-example-app/README.md

 1. Set the env variable `NODE_ENV=testing` in the .env file
 2. Run the App via the command: `npm run start:test`

-Headless:
 Run `npm run test:cypress` to test the App in headless mode against the reference images located at `tests/cypress/reports/cypress-image-diff-screenshots/base` folder of the application.

-Without Headless:
-Run `npm run test:cypress-headed` to test the App in UI mode against the reference images located at `tests/cypress/reports/cypress-image-diff-screenshots/base` folder of the application.

 Note: The default url will be `'http://localhost:5173'` and can be configured in the cypress config file located in the root folder.